Why Nepal?

 As I was pondering about how to start this post, it got me thinking of the point when the seeds of desire to travel to Nepal was planted in my mind.
 Why did I decide to visit Nepal out of 195 countries in the world?

 Rewinding 5 years back, in 2018, I have just came home to Singapore from a year of travels in New Zealand.
 Amongst the many lovely kiwi people I met, I was most fortunate to have met Erica Austin-Knopp in Christchurch.
 Through her, I got to know about the Seeds podcast which is hosted by Steven Moe.
 His podcast focuses on deep conversations with people making a positive impact on their lives (and those around them).
 Listen to the podcast episode of Erica Austin-Knopp on being an Experience Curator.
 I daresay, she is an inspiration to many people, including myself.
-I’ll share more on how I met Erica in another blog post.

 In one of the podcast episodes, Steven Moe interviewed Jonathan H. Lee on Photography as Art.
 This resonated deeply with me as I shared a similar interest as him in photography.
 As I listened to the podcast, these words in particular, struck me.
 I quote :